AdobeDocs/experience-manager-learn.ja-JP/help/cloud-service/debugging/cloud-service/build-and-deployment.md

 ```
 [ERROR] Unable to convert content-package [/tmp/packages/enduser.all-1.0-SNAPSHOT.zip]:
-Configuration ‘com.example.ExampleComponent’ already defined in Feature Model ‘com.example.groupId:example.all:slingosgifeature:xxxxx:X.X’,
+Configuration 'com.example.ExampleComponent' already defined in Feature Model 'com.example.groupId:example.all:slingosgifeature:xxxxx:X.X',
-set the ‘mergeConfigurations’ flag to ‘true’ if you want to merge multiple configurations with same PID
+set the 'mergeConfigurations' flag to 'true' if you want to merge multiple configurations with same PID
 ```

 #### 原因 1